 Anything above 5% is typically considered a good landing page conversion rate, but some of the best landing pages see conversion rates of 10% or more.
 For perspective, WordStream found that the average landing page conversion rate is just 2.35%.
 Keep in mind this varies from industry to industry, and you always want to be working toward improving your conversation rate.

-Landing page examples are a good way of getting landing page design inspiration and ideas.
+Landing page examples are a good way of finding design inspiration and ideas.
 A great landing page will increase your conversion rate and your overall return on ad spend.
 The best landing page examples are those that match a business’s marketing goals, are clean in design, and use a strong CTA.
-Every business advertising online should use be actively working to improve its landing pages to increases sales.
+Every business advertising online should use be actively working to improve its landing pages in conjunction with its ads and small business website to increase sales.

 If you don’t have the time to build your own landing page, a great way to get high-quality and effective landing pages is by using a landing page builder, such as Leadpages.
 When you sign up with Leadpages, you will find all types of templates that can be customized easily to suit any business and advertising goal.
-Click below to start your free 14-day trial.
+Start your free 14-day trial.